 For example, when my grandfather Walter’s mother Ann was pregnant with his elder sister Ethel, Ann’s firstborn Lily Ann died slowly, aged only eighteen months old.
 The overwhelming grief that Ann may not have been able to process at the time may well have been passed down that branch of the family in the form of depression.[xiii]
 I can’t help wondering if what Ann’s grand-daughter Mary described as her own ‘mental breakdown’ was related to her mother’s psychological inheritance.
 Tragically, Mary’s only child took his own life aged just 34 years old, in 1987.

-In my book A Victorian’s Inheritance, I turn towards various psychological theories in an effort to shed light on my grandfather Walter’s psychological inheritance.
+In my book Who Do I Think You Were?
+A Victorian’s Inheritance, I turn towards various psychological theories in an effort to shed light on my grandfather Walter’s emotional inheritance.
 One of these is the concept of attachment, particularly the joint work of psychologist, psychiatrist and psychoanalyst John Bowlby and psychologist Mary Ainsworth.[xiv]